 - 2.Under the “Channel Actions” section, there is an option labeled “Approve chaincode.”

 Note: Each organization needs to approve the same chaincode definition to commit this chaincode on a channel.
 Only the peer and package ID are different for each organization.

 Note: You cannot approve a chaincode definition twice.
 If an error appears while you’re trying to approve a chaincode, check to make sure that it has not been approved earlier.

 To approve chaincode you need to fill in the following fields:

 - Chaincode - Choose a chaincode from a drop-down menu.

 - Peer - A peer node where this chaincode was installed earlier.

 - Endorsers - Which organizations need to execute and validate the transaction output.
-Only these organizations will be able to interact with the chaincode.

 - Package ID - The package ID value is generated by the peer while installing the chaincode on the peer.
 It is automatically specified by the platform when you choose a peer in the field above.

 - Init required checkmark - If you specify that Init is required, Fabric will ensure that the Init function is invoked before any other function in the chaincode and is only invoked once (to read more about init, please, refer to the Hyperledger Fabric documentation here).